asbjornu/prefer-push-prototype/README.md

-# prefer-push-prototype
+# `Prefer-Push` Prototype

-Prototype of the Prefer-Push header
+Prototype of the `Prefer-Push` header for HTTP/2 in Node.js.